It’s time… time for more fabulous drag queens!

-Milk is really the Black Horse in this competition (wonk wonk), because we saw so little of her in her original run and her drag is so different than all of the others on this season.
+Milk is really the Black Horse in this competition (wonk wonk), because we saw so little of her in her original run and her drag is so different than all of the other queens on this season.
 Just look at her promo photo!
 She is operating on a totally different plain than all of these other queens.

 Milk has had four years to put some gloss on her high-fashion genderf*ck, and in the process she became BFFs with Marc Jacobs.
 She could have virtually anything in her bag!
-She’s also become utterly comfortable on a runaway and in photo shots, plus a formidable lip sync artist.
+She’s also become utterly comfortable on a runaway and in photo shoots, plus a formidable lip sync artist.